jashna14/jetpack-joyride/README.md

-# JETPACK-JOYRIDE - "Terminal-based version"
+# SAVE THE YODA(Inspired by Jetpack-Joyride) - "Terminal-based version"

-## **Coded by** :- *Naman Baheti*

 ## About :-
 ```
 Jetpack Joyride is a 2011 side-scrolling endless runner action video game created by Halfbrick Studios.
 The game features the same protagonist from Monster Dash, Barry Steakfries, who the player controls as he steals a jet pack from a top-secret laboratory.
 The game has been met with very favorable reviews, and has won numerous awards.
-This is a terminal version of the 'Super Mario Bros' game.
+This is a terminal version of the 'Jetpack-Joyride' game.
 It exhibits Object-Oriented Programming concepts like encapsulation, inheritance, abstraction and polymorphism.
 ```
 ## Pre-requisites :-
 ```